MANDYTSANG007/Team-Profile-Generator/README.md

 ## Getting Started

-The application prompts the user for information about the team manager and then it gives options to add engineer or intern.
+This application prompts the user for information about the team manager and then it gives options to add engineer or intern.
 When all team members have been added, this application generates a teamProfile.html.

 ## Built With